Should I Use Branded Keywords?

 - Saving Precious Ad Spend: Branded keywords usually offer the lowest cost-per-click with the highest ROAS (return on advertising spend).

-- Control Your Messaging: If your company received any negative publicity, branded ads can push negative content farther down on SERPs
+- Control Your Messaging: If your company received any negative publicity, paid ads can push negative content farther down on SERPs

 - Deal With Your Competitors: Your competitors can bid on your brand name and products.
 Since your website is the best source for brand information, bidding on your branded terms ensures less expensive clicks and higher impressions because you have a higher quality score for those keywords.

 What metrics (bounce rates, conversions, email clicks, phone calls, eBook downloads, etc.) matter most?
 Defining with SEO and PPC can tell you where to re-focus your attention.
 If you’re looking to gain visibility, you can go with non-branded keywords.
 Are you looking for lower competition, more potential affordability, and higher conversion rates?
 Then you may want to shift your strategy to target branded keywords.
-Whether you plan on focusing on branded keywords, non-branded keywords, or both, make sure the tracking is accurate and correctly monitors performance results.
+Whatever approach you choose, make sure the tracking is accurate and correctly monitors performance results.

 As a leader in SEO, PPC, social media, and web design services, Premiere Creative helps brands drive more qualified traffic, convert new visitors, and ultimately deliver measurable results.
 Connect with the Premiere Creative PPC team today by dialing (973) 346-8100 to discuss your new or existing keyword strategy.